 Karen Wilson (Co-opted Governor)

-I joined the governing body as a parent governor in February 2015.
-I sit on the Finance and General Purposes and Strategic Development Committees.
-I have been a parent at the school for over five years with my eldest child now attending St Peters Junior School and second child in year two at James Peacock.
-I currently teach and train Teaching Assistants and other childcare professionals, visiting a range of schools across the county.
-I feel this experience combined with the ability to reflect the views expressed by parents at the school are important in this role.
+I am Vice Chair of the Governing Body and have been a governor for over four years at James Peacock school.
+I sit on the Pupils and Personnel committee.
+I have two children who have both attended the school.
+I am a Childcare and Education lecturer and teach on a range of Early Years courses as well as teaching on the Teaching Assistant courses, visiting a range of schools across the county.
+I feel that this experience, combined with the ability to reflect the views of parents/carers at the school, are important in this role.
 I have no additional business interests other than those of the school.
-I am looking forward to supporting the school in its sustained improvement and working closely in conjunction with staff members and the rest of the governing body in helping to continuously progress towards this.
+I enjoy supporting the school in its sustained improvement and working closely, in conjunction with staff members and the rest of the governing body, to continually progress towards this.

 Gary Choo ( Local Authority Governor)